dxlebxnks/ActiveDirectoryHomeLab/README.md

 - Shadow Copies - To create point-in-time copies of files, allowing users to restore previous versions.
 - Powershell - Used for automating tasks and to configure Shadow Copies
 - Samba - To share files between Linux servers and Windows PCs

+<h2>Networking Utilities</h2>
+- Wireshark: For network packet analysis, useful in troubleshooting.<br>
+- Putty: For SSH access, especially if you are working with Linux servers in your lab.<br>
+- pfSense: A firewall/router software, sometimes used for managing network traffic within the lab.<br>

 <h2>Environments Used </h2>